Dodge: 1981–1990

-The Daytona originally used the 2.2 L Chrysler K engine in normally aspirated (93 hp) or turbocharged (142 hp) form.
+The Dodge Daytona, a sports car introduced for the 1984 model year, originally used the 2.2 L Chrysler K engine in normally aspirated (93 hp) or turbocharged (142 hp) form.
 The 100 hp 2.5 L K engine was added for 1986.
 In 1985, the 2.2 L Turbo I engine's horsepower was increased to 146 hp.
 The 1984 Daytona was available in three trim lines: standard, Turbo, and Turbo Z. Total production was 49,347.
 The Daytona Turbo was on Car and Driver magazine's 10Best list for 1984.
 Both the Daytona and Chrysler Laser were available with the Chrysler electronic voice alert system through 1987.
 A performance-oriented "Shelby" version of the Daytona was introduced in 1987.
 For 1987, the Daytona was restyled externally and featured pop-up headlights.
-New in 1987 was a Shelby Z trim level with an available Chrysler developed Turbo II (174 hp – 200 lbft) intercooled version of the 2.2 L Chrysler K engine, as well as a heavy-duty A555 transaxle with Getrag gears.
+New in 1987 was a Shelby Z trim level with an available Chrysler-developed Turbo II (174 hp – 200 lbft) intercooled version of the 2.2 L Chrysler K engine, as well as a heavy-duty A555 transaxle with Getrag gears.
 The Shelby Z also featured numerous suspension upgrades, including a larger diameter front sway bar and disc brakes on all four wheels.
 This version was sold in Europe under the name Chrysler GS Turbo II.
-A more luxury-oriented Pacifica trim line was also added to replace the Chrysler Laser, which was dropped in mid-year 1986.
+A more luxury-oriented Pacifica trim line was also added to replace the Chrysler Laser, which was dropped in the middle of the 1986 model year.
 Among the optional equipment included a leather interior, an eight-way power enthusiast driver's seat (with mechanical thigh and lumbar controls), a digital instrument cluster, and a 12-button trip computer (with instant fuel ratings as well as trip averages and estimated travel times).